 Bruxism or teeth clenching is an alarming condition and needs to be managed as soon as diagnosed.

-Is it safe to place porcelain crowns over my work or damaged teeth during Bruxism?
+Is it safe to place porcelain crowns over damaged teeth during Bruxism?

 Metal free and tooth colored cosmetic restorations are popular these days.
 Advanced dentistry provides pleasing, functional and long lasting porcelain crowns for boosting your smiles and confidence at work.
 However, these porcelain crowns have the side effect of wearing natural tooth enamel when teeth grinding occurs.
 Porcelain or ceramic crowns must be avoided if you are suffering from Bruxism or teeth clenching.
 Zirconia is a much better material choice.